Home Pest Library Ants Fire Ants

 3

 From the moment you disturb a mound, hundreds of workers reach the surface ready to attack within 10 to 15 seconds.
 Once the first worker bites and stings, it releases an alarm pheromone that coordinates nearby workers to attack together, which is why most people are stung multiple times before they feel the first sting.Why this matters.
 Brushing ants off your ankle does not work, because by the time you feel the first sting you have already been stung several more times.
+Each worker anchors with its mandibles and pivots its rear section to sting repeatedly.
 The right response is to leave the area immediately, then strip off shoes and socks in a safe spot away from the mound.

 4